aidam38/roamsr/README.md

 ## Contributing

-* Contact me on Twitter: https://twitter.com/adam_krivka.
+* Contact me on Twitter: https://twitter.com/adam_krivka or email krivka.adam@gmail.com.
 * Create issues and pull requests in this repository.